promptfoo/promptfoo/site/docs/faq.md

 ### What is Promptfoo?

-Promptfoo is a local-first, open-source tool for testing and evaluating prompts and language models (LLMs).
-It enables developers and AI practitioners to:
+Promptfoo is a local-first, open-source tool designed for comprehensive testing and evaluation of large language models (LLMs).
+It provides a robust framework for prompt engineering and LLM evaluation, helping developers and AI practitioners ensure the reliability, safety, and effectiveness of their AI systems.
+Key features include:

-1. Systematically test prompts across multiple LLM providers.
+1. Systematic testing of prompts across multiple LLM providers.
-2. Evaluate LLM outputs using a wide range of deterministic and model-graded assertion types.
+2. Evaluation of LLM outputs using various assertion types.
-3. Perform comprehensive evaluations, including accuracy, safety, and performance metrics.
+3. Comprehensive evaluations covering accuracy, safety, and performance metrics.
-4. Generate adversarial tests for LLM red teaming.
+4. Generation of adversarial tests for LLM red teaming.
-5. Share results seamlessly with your team.

-By providing a robust framework for prompt engineering and LLM evaluation, Promptfoo helps ensure the reliability, safety, and effectiveness of AI systems.
+5. Seamless result sharing and integration into development pipelines.
+6. Support for various use cases and custom assertions.
+7. Flexibility to run as a command-line tool, a library, or integrate with testing frameworks.

+Promptfoo operates locally, ensuring that your data and API calls remain secure and under your control.

 ### Why should I use Promptfoo?

 Promptfoo offers several key advantages for developers and organizations working with LLMs:

-1. **Improved Reliability**: Systematically test prompts and LLM outputs to identify and resolve issues before they affect your users.
+1. **Improved Reliability**: Systematically test prompts and LLM outputs to identify issues early.
+Example: Catch inconsistencies in chatbot responses across different prompts.
-2. **Enhanced Safety**: Leverage our red teaming capabilities to proactively detect and mitigate potential vulnerabilities in your AI systems.
+2. **Enhanced Safety**: Leverage red teaming capabilities to detect potential vulnerabilities.
+Example: Test for prompt injection vulnerabilities in your AI system.
-3. **Cost Optimization**: Evaluate prompt effectiveness to reduce unnecessary API calls and optimize your LLM usage.
+3. **Cost Optimization**: Evaluate prompt effectiveness to reduce unnecessary API calls.
+Example: Identify and refine prompts that lead to excessive token usage.
-4. **Streamlined Workflow**: Integrate Promptfoo seamlessly into your development pipeline, maintaining high-quality AI applications.
+4. **Streamlined Workflow**: Integrate seamlessly into your development pipeline.
+Example: Automate LLM testing as part of your CI/CD process.
-5. **Multi-Provider Support**: Test prompts across various LLM providers to ensure consistency and find the best fit for your needs.
+5. **Multi-Provider Support**: Test prompts across various LLM providers for consistency.
+Example: Compare outputs from GPT-4, Claude, and PaLM for the same set of prompts.
-6. **Open-Source Flexibility**: Customize and extend Promptfoo to meet your specific requirements.
+6. **Open-Source Flexibility**: Customize and extend Promptfoo to meet specific requirements.
+Example: Implement custom assertion types for domain-specific evaluations.

-Whether you're developing a chatbot, RAG system, or any other LLM-powered application, Promptfoo helps you build more robust, efficient, and trustworthy AI systems.

 ### Which LLM providers does Promptfoo support?

 Promptfoo supports a wide range of LLM providers, including:

-1. OpenAI (GPT-4o, GPT-4, GPT-3.5)
+1. OpenAI (GPT-4, GPT-3.5)
 2. Anthropic (Claude)
 3. Google (PaLM, Gemini)
-4. Amazon Bedrock (Anthropic, Llama, etc.)
+4. Amazon Bedrock
 5. Azure OpenAI
-6. Replicate (Llama3.1, Llama3, etc.)
+6. Replicate
 7. Hugging Face
 8. Local models and custom API integrations

-For the most up-to-date list of supported providers and detailed integration instructions, please refer to our [Providers documentation](/docs/providers/).
+Promptfoo's flexible architecture allows for easy integration with new or custom LLM providers.
+For the most up-to-date list and integration instructions, please refer to our [Providers documentation](/docs/providers/).

+### Data Security and Privacy

-### Does Promptfoo forward calls to an intermediate server?
+**Does Promptfoo forward calls to an intermediate server?**
 No, the source code runs on your machine.
-Calls to LLM APIs (e.g., OpenAI, Anthropic) are sent directly to the respective provider.
+Calls to LLM APIs are sent directly to the respective provider.
 The Promptfoo team does not have access to these requests or responses.

-### Does Promptfoo store API keys?
+**Does Promptfoo store API keys?**

-No, API keys are stored as local environment variables and are never transmitted anywhere besides directly to the LLM API (e.g., OpenAI, Anthropic).
+No, API keys are stored as local environment variables and are never transmitted anywhere besides directly to the LLM API.

-### Does Promptfoo store LLM inputs and outputs?
+**Does Promptfoo store LLM inputs and outputs?**
 No, Promptfoo operates locally, and all data remains on your machine.

-If you **explicitly** run the [share command](/docs/usage/sharing), your inputs and outputs are stored in Cloudflare KV for two weeks.
-This only occurs when you run `promptfoo share` or click the "Share" button in the web UI.
+The only exception is when you explicitly use the [share command](/docs/usage/sharing), which stores inputs and outputs in Cloudflare KV for two weeks.

-### Do you collect any PII?
+**Do you collect any PII?**
 No, we do not collect any personally identifiable information (PII).

-### How do I use a proxy?

-Requests to most providers are made via [proxy-agent](https://www.npmjs.com/package/proxy-agent), which respects `HTTP_PROXY` and `HTTPS_PROXY` [environment variables](https://www.npmjs.com/package/proxy-from-env#environment-variables) in the form of `[protocol://]<host>[:port]`.

 ### What is LLM red teaming, and how does Promptfoo support it?

-LLM red teaming is the process of systematically testing Large Language Models (LLMs) to identify potential vulnerabilities, weaknesses, and unintended behaviors before deployment.
-Promptfoo supports this process by offering a comprehensive framework for generating and executing adversarial tests, tailored to your specific use case and aligned with industry standards and best practices.
+LLM red teaming is the process of systematically testing LLMs to identify potential vulnerabilities, weaknesses, and unintended behaviors before deployment.
+Promptfoo supports this by offering a framework for generating and executing adversarial tests, aligned with industry standards like OWASP LLM Top 10 and NIST AI Risk Management Framework.

-Promptfoo's red teaming framework addresses vulnerabilities outlined in the OWASP LLM Top 10 and aligns with NIST AI Risk Management Framework guidelines.
-It allows you to:
+Promptfoo's red teaming capabilities allow you to:

-1. Automatically generate adversarial tests specific to your LLM application.
+1. Generate adversarial tests specific to your LLM application.
-2. Execute these tests at scale in a pre-deployment environment.
+2. Execute tests at scale in a pre-deployment environment.
-3. Analyze results to identify areas for improvement in your AI system's safety and reliability.
+3. Analyze results to improve AI system safety and reliability.
-4. Continuously monitor and evaluate your LLM's performance against evolving threats.
+4. Continuously monitor LLM performance against evolving threats.

-By integrating Promptfoo’s red teaming capabilities into your development pipeline, you can proactively identify and mitigate potential risks, ensuring more secure and reliable applications.

-For more detailed information on our red teaming capabilities, please refer to our [LLM Red Teaming Guide](/docs/guides/llm-redteaming).
+For more details, see our [LLM Red Teaming Guide](/docs/guides/llm-redteaming).

+### Installation and Getting Started

-### How do I get started with Promptfoo?
+**How do I install Promptfoo?**

-Getting started with Promptfoo is simple:

-1. Install Node.js 18 or later if you haven't already.
+1. Ensure you have Node.js 18 or later installed.

 2. Install Promptfoo globally using npm: